Outsourced-Logic/Skipper/README.md

 <h1>What is Skipper?</h1>

-Skipper is an open-source and creator-friendly browser extension that automatically interacts with 'skip ad' buttons when they are present on a website.
+Skipper is an open-source and creator-friendly browser extension that automatically looks for and interacts with 'skip ad' buttons on websites.

 This enhances accessibility on platforms like YouTube by allowing users with disabilities to minimize repetitive manual interactions with their device.

-Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance software of any kind and does not violate YouTube Terms of Service.
+Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance software of any kind.

 <h1>Why Skipper?</h1>